TelemetryDeck/docs/docs/integrations/revenuecat.md

 2. We then manually set a default user for TelemetryDeck.
 This allows us to later retrieve a hashed version of the user identifier.
 3. Finally, we configure RevenueCat and set up the necessary user attributes.

-{% notewarning "You need to keep user identifiers in sync" %}
+!!! warning "You need to keep user identifiers in sync"

     Whenever you update your TelemetryDeck user identifier, you'll also need to update the user identifier in RevenueCat's `$telemetryDeckUserId` user attribute.

-{% endnotewarning %}

 ## Setting up RevenueCat's TelemetryDeck Integration